No-Cash-7970/duckySigner/docs/threat-model/01-threats.md

 - **Purpose:** To find ways to attack and compromise the desktop wallet
 - **Target:** Codebase
 - **Action:** Actor examines the documentation, such as the architecture diagrams and the threat model documentation, to look for design flaws in the desktop wallet that can be used to create exploits
-- **Result of the action:** The desktop wallet is compromised and users' private keys are potentially exposed, which can lead to users' accounts getting drained
+- **Result of the action:** The desktop wallet is compromised and users' private keys are potentially exposed, which can lead to users' accounts getting drained of all assets and funds
 - **Occurrence likelihood**: Medium
 - **Impact:** Medium
 - **Threat type:** Information Disclosure